‘Provisions for the people: the food supply of Loughborough, 1851-1897’ by Dave Fogg Postles.

 Dave Fogg Postles is a former academic, now retired.
 In 1967, he was awarded an Open Exhibition at the University of Oxford, from which he graduated in 1970.
 During his career as an archivist (1970-1988), he wrote a PhD thesis on a medieval subject.
 In 1988, he was appointed Marc Fitch Research Fellow at the University of Leicester, from which he took early retirement in 2005, although he held a University Research Fellowship in the School of English there from 2005-2010.
 He is currently Hon.
 Snr Research Fellow at the University of Hertfordshire.

-Dave is a member of the Friends of the Centre for English Local History, Leicestershire Archaeological and Historical Society and probably several other local history groups.
+Dave is a member of the Friends of the Centre for English Local History, Leicestershire Archaeological and Historical Society and probably other local history groups.
 He has published several books and articles including:

 - Microcynicon: Aspects of Early-modern England